Socialsquare/biosensor/README.md

 `./manage.py createsuperuser` *create admin user*
 `./manage.py runserver` *start the app*

 You can now sign into the Django admin interface by going to `/admin`.
-Go to "Sites" and update the default site with your domain.
+Go to "Sites" and update the example site with your own domain name.

 #### Environment variables